up730418/Sprint1-Hue/README.md

 If you wish to change the condition pathway it is suggested that you edit the JSONPathway.txt file and add and remove any questions there then run it through a minifying application and change the variable data stored in js/conditionPathway.js

+### colourSchemes()
+ This can be used to set the hue colours variable.
+It users data from the answers variable to decide which colours the hues should disply and the number of steps in wach colour.
+ This can be changed to meet your requierments.

 ## Features

 Features are mini applications that can be used to test the hues.